Walking to Infinity Along Some Number Theory sequences: Initial models of prime walks

 Given that $x^{r}<10^n$, then $x-x^{r}>x-10^n$.
-This means that $p10^n>x-10^n,$ and so All that remains is finding an $r$ such that there is always a prime in the interval $[x-x^r,x]$.
-Results of this nature are plentiful; most recently, Baker, Harman, and Pintz show that a value of $r=0.525$ suffices for $x$ greater than some lower bound $x_0$.
-Because there exists a prime in the interval $[x-x^{0.525},x]$ for $x>x_0$, then using our definitions above there must be a prime contained in the interval $[p10^n,(p+1)10^n)$.
+This means that $p10^n>x-10^n$, and so All that remains is finding an $r$ such that there is always a prime in the interval $[x-x^r,x]$.
+Results of this nature are plentiful; most recently, Baker, Harman, and Pintz showed that a value of $r = 0.525$ suffices for $x$ greater than some lower bound $x_0$ \cite{BaHaPi}.
+Since there exists a prime in the interval $[x-x^{0.525}, x]$ for $x > x_0$, then by our previous definitions there must be a prime contained in the interval $[p10^n,(p+1)10^n)$.
 Note that in order to guarantee $x>x_0$, it is necessary to choose an $n$ such that $n>\log_{10}((x_0-x_0^r)/p)$ (and such that \eqref{eqdefrandn} holds as well).

-That there is a prime in $[p10^n, (p+1)10^n)$ implies that there are $n$ and $k$ such that $p10^n+k$ is prime, with $k<10^n$.
+That there is a prime in $[p10^n, (p+1)10^n)$ implies that there exist $n$ and $k$ such that $p10^n+k$ is prime, with $k<10^n$.
 This gives the next prime in our sequence, which thus goes on infinitely. \end{proof}

+Now we define the extended Cunningham Chain, which ultimately serves as a tool for proving that one cannot walk to infinity on primes in base $2$ when appending up to only $2$ digits at a time to the right.

-\begin{defi} An ``extended Cunningham chain'' is the infinite sequence $e_1,e_2,...$, generated by an initial prime $p$ and the relation $e_k=2e_{k-1}+1$ (for $k\ge1$ and $e_0=p$).
+\begin{defi} An \textit{extended Cunningham chain} is the infinite sequence $e_1,e_2,\ldots$, generated by an initial prime $p$ and the relation $e_k=2e_{k-1}+1$ (for $k\ge1$ and $e_0=p$).
 In other words, we have that

 \end{defi}